9001/copyparty/README.md

 ![copyparty-thumbs-fs8](https://user-images.githubusercontent.com/241032/120070302-10836b00-c08a-11eb-8eb4-82004a34c342.png)

-it does static images with Pillow and uses FFmpeg for video files, so you may want to `--no-thumb` or maybe just `--no-vthumb` depending on how destructive your users are
+it does static images with Pillow and uses FFmpeg for video files, so you may want to `--no-thumb` or maybe just `--no-vthumb` depending on how dangerous your users are

 images with the following names (see `--th-covers`) become the thumbnail of the folder they're in: `folder.png`, `folder.jpg`, `cover.png`, `cover.jpg`